Orange is the New

 The show also softens its portrait of the prison's institutional structure (for instance, showing the cells as less crowded, the food as less industrially mass-produced, than is really the case in federal prisons).
 So, there are these and other problems on the series.

 On the other hand, while some critics have called out the stereotypically racist and classist portraits of some characters, the marketing of the show, and the lack of larger structural analysis of the prison system, we think some of these apparent problems in the initial episodes set up later developments that complicate the messages of the series.
 For instance, Piper early in the series suggests she's just like the other inmates in that they've all made bad choices, and many inmates seem to accept their incarceration, stating their lack of good choices.
 But later flashacks about the other inmates show how few choices the other inmates had.
 The zealously religious poor white character Doggett (played by Taryn Manning) is obnoxious, but made more sympathetic after the other imates play a cruel trick on her; she's shown as drawn to religion because an anti-abortion group embraces her, providing (for their own reasons) support for her that she clearly needs.

 But there's much we value about the series: it has a multiracial, predominantly female cast; hot lesbian sex, and funny dialogue.
-It's relatively good on sexuality and gender (Piper mentions the Kinsey scale, the trans character is played by trans performer Laverne Cox, and Lea DeLaria plays a version of herself. ) And it's valuable if it gets people talking about prison system, and it may draw in and move mainstream viewers to more progressive understandings.
+It's relatively good on sexuality and gender (Piper mentions the Kinsey scale, the trans character is played by trans performer Laverne Cox, and Lea DeLaria plays a version of her standup persona.)
+Moreover, it's valuable if it gets people talking about the prison system, and it may draw in and move mainstream viewers to more progressive understandings.
 It develops the backstory of other inmates, humanizing and complicating those characters.
 We hope for more and continued improvement in the next season.